-The suspension of the reservation system in 2023 will allow NPS to conduct a full environmental assessment in the coming year which will include public input.
+The suspension of the Yosemite reservations system in 2023 will allow NPS to conduct a full environmental assessment in the coming year which will include public input.
 YMCTB and the Mariposa County Lodging Association members look forward to participating and engaging with the National Park Service and providing business-based data and experience in those conversations.

-In previous years, the National Park Service has required temporary vehicle reservations from May to September.
+In previous years, the National Park Service has required temporary Yosemite National Park reservations from May to September.
 The system was first introduced in 2020 and continued in 2021 as a way to limit the spread of COVID-19 and keep staff and guests alike safe.
 In 2022, the temporary peak hours vehicle reservation was put in place due to a high number of construction and renovation projects in Yosemite such as the repaving of Glacier Point Road and Tioga Pass, the Bridalveil Fall Rehabilitation Project and the construction of a new Welcome Center in Yosemite Valley.

-YMCTB does recommend that visitors make a detailed travel plan for visiting, no matter how long or short their vacation will be.
+Though spur-of-the-moment nature lovers no longer have to reckon with the question of how to get into Yosemite without a reservation, YMCTB does recommend that visitors make a detailed travel plan for visiting, no matter how long or short their vacation will be.
 The organization offers some helpful tips for visitation:

 To explore lodging options, things to do and places to eat, visit Yosemite.com, the #1 trip planning site for vacations to Yosemite National Park and historic Mariposa County.
 To stay up to date, follow @YosemiteNation on social media and subscribe to our newsletter, “The Wanderer”.
 Be sure to subscribe to our YouTube channel for great videos on the people and places of Yosemite Mariposa County.